Pedro Bank

-Pedro Bank is a part of submarine Nicaragua Rise, which stretches from Cabo Gracias a Dios through Rosalind Bank to Jamaica.
+Pedro Bank is a large bank of sand and coral, partially covered with seagrass, about 80 km south and south-west of Jamaica, rising steeply from a seabed of 800 m depth.

 History

 Pedro Bank was originally named 'Viper Bank', Placer de la Víbora, by Spanish mariners because its shallow reefs, rocks and shoals are laid out in the shape of a gigantic serpent.
-It was once a busy and treacherous shipping passage used by seafaring Europeans in the sixteenth and seventeenth centuries; archaeologists estimate there are over 300 shipwrecks on the Bank.
+It was once a busy and treacherous shipping passage used by seafaring Europeans in the 16th and 17th centuries; archaeologists estimate there are over 300 shipwrecks on the bank.

 Pedro Bank was annexed by the United Kingdom in 1863 and added to Jamaica in 1882.

-Today the Bank is known for its economic and cultural importance; it is the main harvesting ground for Queen Conch in the Caribbean and is highly valued by Jamaica's fishing community who have been operating on the Bank and using its small Cays as a base since the 1920s.
+Today it is known for its economic and cultural importance; it is the main harvesting ground for Queen Conch in the Caribbean and is highly valued by Jamaica's fishing community who have been operating on the bank and using its small cays as a base since the 1920s.